Reaper2045/ATI_2025_IndustrialPumpMaintenance/README.md

 ## 4. Running the notebook (Google Colab)

-1. Upload `notebook.ipynb` to Colab or open it directly from GitHub.
+1. Upload `62FIT4ATI_Group1_Topic2.ipynb` to Colab or open it directly from GitHub.
 2. Upload `sensor.csv` to Colab or mount Google Drive.
 3. Run all cells in sequence as in the local setup.
 4. To save the trained model: